mgcrea/benchmark-kaizoumark/_posts/2013-02-16-different-ways-of-arranging.md

 - we need to make sure the container is large enough, otherwise the browser will insert a line-break.

-In addition, the automatic insertion of word-spacing between items complexifies the calculations to achieve the right layout.
+In addition, the fiddling with word-spacing complexifies the calculations to achieve the right layout.

 <!--page-break-->